Ljulienng/4_02_Rails02_the-gossip-project/README.md

 Once you've done this your can run the command `rails server` or click [here](https://thegossipprjctdj.herokuapp.com/) to access the online version.

+Send a message to the team with the "contact" section if there is any technical problems.

 ## Content

 In this repo you'll find the gossip project website made on the framework Rails.